Exploring Lombard Street: The Curvy and Colorful Icon of San Francisco

 The “Bring Your Own Big Wheel” race, held every Easter Sunday and featuring people racing on plastic big-wheel bikes, began on Lombard Street before moving to Vermont Street.

 Lombard Street did not become an icon overnight.
-It wasn’t until the 1960s, 30 years after the curves were added, that it began to appear on postcards, until they planted hydrangea bushes, which now bloom almost year-round.
+It wasn’t until the 1960s, 30 years following the curves were added, that it began to appear on postcards, until they planted hydrangea bushes, which now bloom almost year-round.

 The name Lombard actually has no relation to the history of San Francisco.
 It gets its name from a street in Philadelphia.